a20351766/udo.1.4.0/docs/source/network/network.md

 ![network.structure](./network.diagram.1.png)

-*Four organizations, R1, R2, R3 and R4 have jointly decided, and written into an agreement, that they will set up and exploit a Hyperledger Fabric network.
+*Four organizations, R1, R2, R3 and R4 have jointly decided, and written into an agreement, that they will set up and exploit a Hyperledger UDO network.
 R4 has been assigned to be the network initiator  -- it has been given the power to set up the initial version of the network.
 R4 has no intention to perform business transactions on the network.
 R1 and R2 have a need for a